Laura Iñiguez, Content Manager at Hirebook

 Remember to set timers you can use Toggl (or Toggl alternatives) to organize tasks and to remind you to have breaks and use those breaks to play with your pets or do something else that’s on your mind preventing you from focusing 100%.

 One of the most frustrating things remote workers face is isolation and loneliness.
 Even if you don’t exactly live alone, suddenly not having social interactions or any other type of team communication with coworkers takes a toll on your wellbeing.
-Our coworkers are the ones who completely understand those frustrations related with the job and suddenly not having opportunities to share and ask for help by just turning your chair or taking a short walk makes it difficult to maintain social connections.
+Our coworkers are the ones who completely understand those frustrations related to the job and suddenly not having opportunities to share and ask for help by just turning your chair or taking a short walk makes it difficult to maintain social connections.
 We sometimes feel that pinging them on Slack to ask for something is going to disturb them since we cannot actually see their faces.
 And it’s no secret that these relationships with coworkers are extremely important.
 Just because we’re working remotely doesn’t mean we can’t continue to socialize with them.

 Organize video calls to check on each other, even have lunch together and catch up.
 If you’ve never actually met your colleagues, you can start a fun activity like a book club and meet weekly to discuss the book of the week.
 Just because you’re not physically together doesn’t mean you can’t be there for each other and create a fun social interaction.

-At the end of the day, every worker, on-site or remote, experiences frustrating things related to their job, but it sometimes feels like the challenges of working remotely are different than the challenges we’re used to face.
-There’s nothing wrong with feeling like sometimes we can’t cope with the challenges of working remotely anymore, but pointing out those things that make it difficult and do something to change them can help a lot and eventually you can find a good and healthy balance between your job and your personal life.
+At the end of the day, every worker, on-site or remote, experiences frustrating things related to their job, but it sometimes feels like the challenges of working remotely are different than the challenges we’re used to facing.
+There’s nothing wrong with feeling like sometimes we can’t cope with the remote work challenges anymore, but pointing out those things that make it difficult and do something to change them can help a lot and eventually you can find a good and healthy balance between your job and your personal life.